Introduction

 Theoretical Framework

-The research aims to provide a clear guideline for the preceptors who are FNPs and educate them about their role in the healthcare system.
-It will help in developing a deep understanding of their responsibilities and utilizing the resources that might aid them in identifying the educational goals and outcomes.
-There are various criteria and competencies are outlined that are required to become a preceptor.
+The research aims to provide clear guidelines for preceptors who are FNPs and educate them about their role in the healthcare system.
+It will help them develop a deep understanding of their responsibilities and help them utilize the resources that might aid them in identifying educational goals and outcomes.
+Various criteria and competencies that are required to become a preceptor are outlined.
 Preceptors must be advanced practice registered nurses, licensed to practice in the state where the preceptorship experience may occur.
-Moreover, experience of at least two years as a nurse practitioner is required.
-This experience includes being proficient in providing patient care following the policy standards in place, fulfilling the assigned duties, and being able to safely operate the equipment.
+Moreover, at least two years of experience as a nurse practitioner is required.
+This experience includes being proficient in providing patient care, following the policy standards in place, fulfilling the assigned duties, and being able to safely operate the equipment.
 Effective and appropriate use of resources and effective verbal and written communication is also a prerequisite to becoming a preceptor.

-Over the years, the number of competent and experienced nurses is decreasing which means that the number of new NPs is higher than the experienced NPs.
-In this case, the preceptors have become essential as their training focuses on making them highly skilled in clinical practice and it also increases their preparedness, knowledge, effectiveness, and willingness to play the role of a preceptor (Simon, 2020).
+Over the years, the number of competent and experienced nurses has decreased, which means that the number of new NPs is higher than that of experienced NPs.
+In this case, the preceptors have become essential as their training focuses on making them highly skilled in clinical practice.
+It also increases their preparedness, knowledge, effectiveness, and willingness to play the role of a preceptor (Simon, 2020).
 The most effective training model for preceptor training is the “One-Minute Preceptor Model”, which aims to provide the preceptors with the capability to take complete advantage of the time given for teaching the students or the NPs.
 Although this teaching method takes more than one minute to teach, its effectiveness and efficiency make it the most optimized training model.
-The paper aims to utilize this method in devising the preceptor training program for family nurse practitioners that are trying to augment their skills towards preceptorship (Gatewood et al., 2020).
+The paper aims to utilize this method in devising the preceptor training program for family nurse practitioners who are trying to augment their skills towards preceptorship (Gatewood et al., 2020).

-The training program will be developed using Barnes’ Learning Theory for adults.
+The training program will be developed for adults using Barnes’ Learning Theory.
 The theory focuses on providing a competitive learning environment for adults.
 Through the use of this theory, a training program can be devised that will be effective in educating adults.
 This theory informs the readers about the differences in the way a child learns in contrast to adults.
-Children’s brains are developing so it is easy for them to learn new things, however; in adulthood, people are set in their ways and it becomes difficult to learn new things.
-With the help of Barnes’ Learning Theory for adults, the program developed will be adaptable for each learner’s needs.
+Children’s brains are developing, so it is easy for them to learn new things; however, in adulthood, people are set in their ways, and it becomes difficult to learn new things.
+With the help of Barnes’ Learning Theory for adults, the program developed will be adaptable to each learner’s needs.
 Learning through the principles of this theory will allow the students to fully grasp the concepts and increase their knowledge base (TEAL, 2011).

 Chapter 2